dblondin/Beat707-Drum-Machine-V1/Readme.txt

 June 28 2011 - Version 1.4.2

-- New Beat707 Manager code, to be used with an extra application made with Processing
+- New Beat707 Manager code, to be used with an extra application made with Processing (this replaces all previous SysEx Dump/Receive)
 - Added a new option to Config.h - #define SPI_CLOCK_SPEED - SPI Clock Speed - usually 0x00 (DIV4), but some Arduino boards may only work at 0x05 (DIV8)

 ---------------------------------------------------------------------------------